infernoduk/Portfolio/Readme.md

-/This is my personal portfolio website built with HTML, CSS, and JavaScript.
+This is my personal portfolio website built with HTML, CSS, and JavaScript.
 It features a responsive design, animations, and a variety of interactive elements.

 ## Features